Riich M1: Riich X1 (crossover version)

 An estate version with crossover cues called the Riich X1 was also available featuring a wagon body and black plastic cladding.
 After Hawtai's acquisition of the production license from Chery in 2017, the model was rebadged to Shendafei 2 XEV 360.

 Riich M5 (notchback version)

-In 2010, a notchback-sedan version called Riich M5 (Codeproject S18C) is presented, characterized by the rear volume but with 5-door.
+In 2010, a notchback-sedan version called Riich M5 (Codeproject S18C) was presented, characterized by the rear volume but with 5-door.
 The bodywork is extended by 30 cm, the third volume guarantees a much bigger boot.
 The M5 is a total of 3.905 m length and is powered by the only 1.3-litr 16-valve petrol engine with manual or automatic transmission.
 Compared to the M1, there is no difference in the interior, also the front and the doors are kept.
 Production of the M5 ends in 2014, due to poor sales.